weareblahs/PHPProject/README.md

 - Online ticketing system that allows customers to choose date and time, seats and addons
 - Ticket validation system that validates tickets for entrance usage (yes, that "autogate"-like function), which uses external webcam for realtime scanning
-- Administrator management system that allows administrators to manage movies, addons, halls, showtimes and morecha
+- Administrator management system that allows administrators to manage movies, addons, halls, showtimes and more

 # Credits